-Figure 7: Reference Circuit of Automatically Turn-on with CBL_PWR_N
+Figure 7: Reference Design of Turn On with CBL_PWR_N

 If the module turns on automatically through CBL_PWR_N, it cannot be turned off manually.
-In such case, it can be turned off only by cutting off the power supply of system.
+In such case, it can be turned off only by cutting off the power supply of the system.